alanmitchell/bmon-website/guide/appx-config-lorawan.md

 not need to buy a cellular plan to use the phone, as you can connect the phone to Wi-Fi and download the necessary app.

-When using the Elsys Sensor app, there are three modes of operation; the “Advanced" mode, which is selected by the lightning bolt icon on the top row of the App, is used here.
+When using the Elsys Sensor App, there are three modes of operation; the “Advanced" mode, which is selected by the lightning bolt icon on the top row of the App, is used here.
 To start the process of configuring a sensor, you first tap the phone to the sensor to read in the existing